 We weren’t always guides.
 We’ve been teachers, salespeople, consultants, founders, personal assistants, and executives.
 And, we’ve have also experienced first hand the pain of dysfunctional teams, toxic workplace cultures, and burnout.
 Knowing that pain has brought us to this work and to each other.
 Together, we’ve tried to build the kind of team and culture we support others in building.
 It’s always a work in progress and we are learning right alongside our clients.
 Check out the journeys we’ve been on that have brought us to this work below!

-Then, I began working at Unison.
 From the moment I started here, the team has truly believed in me, asking for my opinions and views in guiding the formation and trajectory of the company and inviting me to become a partner.
-I was hesitant about entering client spaces that seemed, from the outside similar to my previous companies: well-capitalized fast-growing startups.
-But the belief and support I got from the Unison team helped me to step into an interim Chief People Officer role at Fearless, one of our clients, where I helped build culture and the PeopleOps team from the ground up.
+The belief and support I got from the Unison team helped me to step into an interim Chief People Officer role at Fearless, one of our clients, where I helped build culture and the PeopleOps team from the ground up.
 Together with the COO, we built a culture of care and a high-trust team.
-I’ve witnessed first hand how when companies are willing to build the right culture, they truly become high performance.
+I’ve witnessed first hand how when companies are willing to build the right culture, they truly become high performing.

 The experience was an eye-opener for me and also left me wondering if others face burnout or frustration because they were locked in a mindset like mine.
 Today, I proudly embrace my role as someone who helps others shine in their contributions.
 As part of the Unison team, I build systems like our playbook, which gives our guides ready-to-deploy resources for clients, and a process through which my teammates can deliver five modules of content with the same amount of effort it used to take us to produce one.
 As a guide, I work to help others do the same!

-After years as a solopreneur, building a cross-border consulting practice, I landed an exciting position as an administrator at a private school in Baltimore.
-But when the pandemic hit, cuts were made, and I was asked to take the role of 7th-grade history teacher.
-Teaching during the pandemic proved extremely challenging, especially as my wife and I had just had our third child, I was commuting 90 minutes each way every day, and we were expected to navigate frequent changes between teaching classes online and in-person.
-To find more time in the morning to help my wife with the kids, I planned with other teachers to switch schedules but my manager thought it was “unprofessional”.
-I felt deeply uncared for and I knew then I owed it to myself and my family to find something that would esteem our wellbeing.
+After years as a solopreneur, building a cross-border consulting practice, I landed an exciting position as a senior administrator at a private school in Baltimore.
+But when the pandemic hit, cuts were made, and I knew then I owed it to myself and my family to find something that would esteem our wellbeing.

-Thankfully, I had started some part-time work with Unison Solutions to generate more income for my family.
+Thankfully, I had started some part-time work with Unison Solutions.
 I thoroughly enjoyed the coaching and leadership development I got to do, I couldn’t help but think “I could do this all day long.”
-I had the full support and confidence of the rest of the team and the flexibility of working within a schedule that allowed me to support my family.
-Additionally, I was offered a chance to be an owner and partner in the company allowing me to be to build the generational wealth that systematically escapes so many.
+I had the full support and confidence of the rest of the team and the flexibility of working within a schedule that allowed me to support my family as an owner.
 This was especially meaningful to me after the summer of 2020, I had been talking with many close friends and family members about the need for Black ownership and Black leadership, and here was a chance for me and my family to step into exactly that.

 My team has my back here at Unison and I have theirs.
-Every day, I get to do work that nourishes me and helps me grow, and I get to help people have the same experience while building long-term equity for the sustainability of our young family.
+Every day, I get to do work that nourishes me and helps others grow to meet their leadership potential.
 I haven’t looked back.

 Download our Introduction Deck today to learn more and start your journey.